Security Incident Reports: DDoS and TYPO3

 Using as an AI Skill

-The methodology of this article is available as a machine-readable skill for AI assistants.
-With it, Claude, ChatGPT, or other LLMs can generate structured incident reports according to NIST/SANS standards.
+The methodology behind this article is available as a machine-readable skill for AI assistants.
+With it, Claude, ChatGPT, and other LLMs can generate structured incident reports to NIST/SANS standards.

 webconsulting-skills Repository